aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 .. topic:: Pricing

    Costs of using disk autoscaler depend on your service type and plan.
-You don't pay a fixed amount monthly but you're charged based on your actual usage.
-For information on the costs of using disk autoscaler, check the same for dynamic disk sizing (DDS) in `Aiven Plans and Pricing <https://aiven.io/pricing?product=kafka>`_ or contact us at sales@Aiven.io.
+You're only charged based on your actual storage usage.
+For more details on the costs of using disk autoscaler, check the same for dynamic disk sizing (DDS) in `Aiven Plans and Pricing <https://aiven.io/pricing?product=kafka>`_ or contact us at sales@Aiven.io.

 Why use disk autoscaling
 ------------------------